 In addition to all the other changes around here in the past month (you know, like new babies and starting Kindergarten), we’ve been in the midst of some home improvement projects!
 As a Lowe’s Creative Ideas Blogger, I was given the challenge to upgrade the kitchen.
 There was MUCH that could have been improved upon, but two things we’ve been dying to do is get a new sink & redo the lighting!
+We did both and we are SOOOOoooo loving the results!!
 And, oh my, how new kitchen lighting makes a world of difference!
+We LOVE the new changes!
 Now, this might not look like anything spectacular you, but it is so, SO much better than what it looked like before.
 When we bought our house a little over two years ago, it needed work.
 No crazy major fixes, just lots of aesthetic things as just about every single thing in the house was the most basic builder-grade.
 We’ve slowly been making updates.
 So, here’s what the kitchen looked like when we bought it: After some paint, some appliances (rather important ), new tile flooring, an island, and removal of that awful swag light, here is what the kitchen looked like earlier this month: I don’t love our cabinets at all, but haven’t decided what color would be best for refinishing them.
 Plus, I knew that with a new baby, a complete cabinet refinish project would have been too big for us right now.
 We also toyed with the idea of getting new counters, but that would have eaten up our entire budget and there were other, more functional changes to be made.
 It might be hard to tell from the pictures, but one MAJOR issue in the kitchen was the lighting at the counters.
 Because the only real light source was the large fluorescent box in the middle, I was always casting a shadow over the counters when working/cooking.
 It made everything seem so dark, especially in the winter.
 Bleh!
 And, trying to photograph stuff for the blog?
 Super difficult.
 We desperately need some work space lighting.
 Plus, I didn’t care for our big light box at all.
 In addition to that, both Mr. Mom Endeavors and I loathed our sink.
 The sink was so rounded on the bottom of each side that every single thing you put in the sink would slide right to the middle over the drain.
 SUPER annoying!
 Plus, it wasn’t very nice to look at.
 It was the white-ceramic style which over the years had become all scratched up and stained.
 Even after a good tough cleaning it still looked so dingy in places.
 Combine that with quite possibly the hardest water on Earth (seriously, the calcium & minerals in the water here is insane), the faucet looked crusty & awful.

 So, we decided to redo the lighting (and add more), get a new sink & faucet, and add hardware to all the cabinets for at least a little bit of a cabinet makeover!
 There were lots of shopping trips to Lowe’s to browse & make decisions (there were like 200 different hardware options alone).
 Then, we finally got to work last week.